 No, there are no such set-specific templates available that you can download or are made available by NDIA.
-One can be as creative as they wish to design a template agreement as long as it covers all conditions and terms as required by fair trading rules, more specifically is easy to be understood by both parties, and is agreed upon by signing and must have no hidden elements or jargon - a full disclosure.
+One can be as creative as they wish to design a template agreement as long as it covers all conditions and terms as required by fair trading rules, more specifically is easy to understand by both parties, is agreed upon by signing, and must have no hidden elements or jargon - a full disclosure.

-How can service agreement help solve confusion or issues if any?
+How can a service agreement help solve confusion or issues if any?

 The service agreement should contain contact details of the provider - such as name, phone number, and email.
 This should be made easily accessible on a page visible.

 An agreement should also guide a participant, on how to contact NDIA directly should they have to escalate their query or grievance, if not resolved by the parties.

 It is best to speak directly to the person in charge first and try to solve it locally.